Walkover-Web-Solution/msg91-php-plugins/README.md

 composer require msg91/msg91
 ```

+## USAGE

+# OTP VERIFICATION
-## Once the package is installed, you can use it in your Laravel application for OTP verification as follows:
+Once the package is installed, you can use it in your Laravel application for OTP verification as follows:

 ```bash
 use Msg91\Services\OTPService;